This chapter presents an overview of input and output plugins, video

 The situation with output plugins is almost the same.
 Such a plugin

-has to implement the IOutput
+has to implement the IOutput interface and

 at least one of its specializations: